 Past the bridge’s sinister towers, into the old town with its ancient chapels.
 Its medieval clock tower, with its revolving pantomimic figures emerging every hour.

-A flamboyance of detail, down on the crouched lion street furniture and up on the turrets of ealges.
+A flamboyance of detail, down on the crouched lion street furniture, and up to the turrets of eagles on the roofs.

 Incredible gothic buildings battling to be seen beyond other incredible gothic churches.

 Prague almost bewilders with the amount of beauty on offer.
 To catch our breath, take stock on everything in this baroque city that has been built in a medieval town, we sat in ‘Havelska Koruna’ restaurant on Melantrichova Street.

 This plain, long, yellow-painted assembly hall of food – full of wooden booths with thick coat and hatted figures deep in their dinners – is a throw-back to the communist era.

 As you enter, an employee stood on the gate hands you a slip of paper and tells you that you are only permitted to order 10 items, which will be stamped on your card.

 I took my place in the queue of grey looking Czechs and ordered Veprova po Selsku – unpromisingly translated as ‘peasant style pork’.